On the ordinary Hecke orbit conjecture: Introduction

 is a formal subtorus.
-We will give an alternative proof of this fact using the results of \cite{KimLeaves}; this will also give us a precise description of the formal subtorus in question.
+Work of Chai on the deformation theory of ordinary $p$-divisible groups \cite{ChaiOrdinary} tells us that the dimension of the smallest formal subtorus of $S^{/y}$ containing $Z^{/y}$, is encoded in the unipotent radical of the $p$-adic monodromy group of the isocrystal $\mathcal{M}$ associated to the universal abelian variety $A$ over $Z$.

-Now let $Z$ be the Zariski closure of the prime-to-$p$ Hecke orbit of $y$ and let $V$ be the smooth locus of $Z$, which is again prime-to-$p$ Hecke stable, and let $x \in V(\ovfp)$.
-Work of Chai on the deformation theory of ordinary $p$-divisible groups \cite{ChaiOrdinary} tells us that the dimension of the smallest formal subtorus of $\operatorname{Sh}_G^{/x}$ containing $V^{/x}$ is encoded in the unipotent part of the $p$-adic monodromy of the isocrystal $\mathcal{E}$ associated to the universal abelian variety $A/V$.
+Using Theorem \ref{Thm:MonodromyIntroduction} and results of D'Addezio, \cites{d2020monodromy, DAddezioII}, we compute the monodromy group of $\mathcal{M}$ over $Z$.
+It follows from this computation that the smallest formal subtorus of $S^{/y}$ containing $Z^{/y}$ is equal to $S^{/y}$.

-In order to control the monodromy of this isocrystal we first prove that $\ell$-adic monodromy of the universal abelian variety $A$ over $V$ is `maximal'.
-We do this by proving a general monodromy theorem for smooth Hecke-stable subvarieties of Shimura varieties of Hodge type, generalising work of Chai \cite{ChaiElladicmonodromy} in the Siegel case and others \cite{KasprowitzMonodromy}, \cite{LXiao} in the PEL case.
-Using results of D'Addezio \cite{d2020monodromy, AdezzioII} we get precise control over the $p$-adic monodromy of the isocrystal associated to $A[p^{\infty}]$.
-It follows that the smallest formal subtorus of $\operatorname{Sh}_G^{/x}$ containing $V^{/x}$ is equal to $\operatorname{Sh}_G^{/x}$.
+We conclude by proving that the formal completion $Z^{/y}$ is a formal subtorus of $S^{/y}$.
+By the rigidity theorem for $p$-divisible formal groups of Chai \cite{ChaiRigidity}, it suffices to give a representation-theoretic description of the Dieudonn\'e module of $S^{/y}$.
+Unfortunately, the description of the subtorus $S^{/y}$ coming out of the work of \cite{ShankarZhou} does not readily lend itself to understanding its Dieudonn\'e module.

-We conclude by proving that the formal completion $V^{/x}$ is a formal subtorus of $\shg^{/x}$.
-The rigidity theorem for $p$-divisible formal groups of Chai \cite{ChaiRigidity} reduces this to a computation in representation theory.
-More precisely, we know that the stabiliser $I_x(\mathbb{Z}_{(p)})$ of $x$ in $G(\afp)$ acts on $V^{/x}$ and if we can prove that this action is `strongly non-trivial' then the rigidity theorem of Chai proves that $V^{/x}$ must be a formal subgroup of $\shg^{/x}$.
+Instead, we give a different proof that $S^{/y}$ is a subtorus of $\mathcal{A}_{g,n}^{/y}$.
+We do this by giving a new description of Serre--Tate coordinates in terms of actions of formal unipotent groups on Rapoport--Zink spaces, generalising results of Howe \cite{HoweUnipotent} in the case $g=1$.
+Once we have this perspective, the results of \cite{KimLeaves} give an explicit description of the Dieudonn\'e module of the torus $\mathcal{A}_{g,n}^{/y}$ as well as the Dieudonn\'e module of the subtorus $S^{/y}$.